halildgn/automating-slr/README.md

 # Setup

-1. Make sure that you have python3 installed and it is on your `PATH`
+1. Install `python3` and make sure that it is on your `PATH`(Even if it is already installed, please update it to the latest version)

 2. For next steps use powershell in windows and your standard terminal in Linux&MacOS

-3. Clone the repo
+3. Clone the repository

 4. Navigate to `automating-slr/src-python` directory